rust-lang/leadership-council/guides/representative-selection.md

 # Representative selection process

 This document is a guide for the selection of Representatives for the Leadership Council.
 This gives recommendations for how a top-level team should select their Representative.
-It is not a requirement that teams follow this guide; teams may choose their own process.
+It is not a requirement that teams follow this guide; top-level teams may choose their own process.

 This process is inspired by the [Sociocracy selection process](https://www.sociocracyforall.org/selection-process/).